MIchaeladcock/michaeladcock.github.io/_posts/2020-10-01-THM-ultraTech-writeup.md

 <p>Let’s spawn a shell in the container we found</p>
 <img src="/img/ultratech/27.Docker-container-shell.png"/>

-<p>That didn’t work so I exited that shell, checked GTFObins and found this command  </p>
+<p>That didn’t work so I exited that shell, checked GTFObins and found this command.  </p>
 <img src="/img/ultratech/29.GTFO-bins.png"/>

 <p>What we need to do is change the default docker container name to the one running “bash” and we have a shell with root privileges.
-Now we just need to cat the root private ssh key to complete the box</p>
+Now we just need to cat the root private ssh key to complete the box.</p>
 <img src="/img/ultratech/28.root-priesc-docker.png"/>